Our content undergoes rigorous expert review, evidence-based research, and regular updates for accuracy.

 Take a look at our review of Best CPAP Cleaning Machines, like the Liviliti Paptizer!

-• CPAP Machine Supplies: Most CPAP machines last between three to five years, but some of the individual parts are changed regularly, including your CPAP hose, filter, and water reservoir.
+- CPAP Machine Supplies: Most CPAP machines last between three to five years, but some of the individual parts are changed regularly, including your CPAP hose, filter, and water chamber.
 You can also use your FSA to purchase heated tubing or a hose cover to maximize your humidifier's function, reduce your risk for CPAP rainout, and improve comfort.

 Learn more about our Best CPAP Batteries, including the Zopec Explore Series!